 We do.
-At the moment we run two projects in public schools in Lima, delivered to Primary and Secondary school students.
-There, we also teach English every Tuesday and Wednesday through a communication methodology developed in class.
+At the moment we run two projects in public schools in Lima, delivered to Primary and High School students.
+There, we also teach English every Tuesday and Wednesday by using an active communication methodology in class.

 What are the teaching ages and levels in Peru?